-8.5.8.1.
-Induction programme
+8.5.8.
+Introduction programme

 A new induction programme for employees has been developed with the aim of providing basic knowledge about the Authority and the Authority's role and mandates.
-The induction programme is mandatory for new employees, regardless of position, and covers the Authority's role, occupational health and safety work, in addition to SSM's core operations.
+The induction programme is mandatory for new employees, and covers the Authority's role, occupational health and safety work, in addition to SSM's core operations.
 The aim is to foster a deeper understanding of the Authority's activities and to give new employees an important network.
-All new employees also meet with the Director General during an informal meeting.
-In order to be able to introduce most of the new employees to SSM in 2018, we carried out the induction programme for around 60 employees during the year.